backand/docs/docs/getting_started/sdk.md

 ## Methods

 ### Events
-Backand.EVENTS holds the following strings which are broadcasted from the $rootScope when authentication actions are performed via Backand SDK:
+Backand.EVENTS holds the following strings which are broadcast from the $rootScope when authentication actions are performed via Backand SDK:
 * SIGNIN: 'BackandSignIn'
 * SIGNUP: 'BackandSignUp'
 * SIGNOUT: 'BackandSignOut'